 How do they work for perimenopausal and post-menopausal symptoms?

-Most of the symptoms of peri and post-menopause are due to either fluctuating or diminished levels of estrogen including hot flushes, sleep disruption and insomnia, nervousness and anxiety, cardiac symptoms, rheumatic pain, fatigue and cognitive and memory changes.
+Many of the symptoms of perimenopause and post-menopause are due to either fluctuating or diminished levels of estrogen.
+Common signs are hot flushes, sleep disruption, insomnia, nervousness, anxiety, cardiac symptoms, rheumatic pain, fatigue and cognitive and memory changes.

 It’s technical, but EstroG-100™ has an indirect action – as opposed to most treatments which act directly – on estrogen receptor function.
 Receptors are proteins in cells – we have estrogen receptors all over our bodies (not just our ovaries).
 These specific receptors are activated by estrogen for a number of different reasons.